 Eat This, Not That!
 Tip: Though Heidi is lovin’ it, she’s also a big proponent of eating a daily diet of fresh fruits, vegetables and lean proteins (like these 29 Best Ever Proteins for Weight Loss), which is likely why she has the caloric wiggle room to sneak in a burger and some fries when a craving strikes.
 Follow in her footsteps to stay avoid gaining weight, and be sure to read this before you go to MickeyD’s: Every Menu Item at McDonald’s—Ranked!

-This 5-Minute Dessert
+They Whip Up This 5-Minute Dessert

 Kristin Cavallari is a super clean eater—no shocker there.
 Just one look at her crazy-fit post-baby bod and it’s evident she’s doing something right!
 However, there’s one thing that’s even more impressive than the 28-year-old’s toned, slim physique: her skills in the kitchen.
 Thanks to her innovative approach to cooking and baking, her two sons and hubby, Chicago Bears quarterback Jay Cutler, chow down on Kristin's healthy dishes without complaint.
 “They definitely eat whatever I'm eating,” says The Hills alum.
 “Jay has come a long way since meeting me and the boys have always eaten healthy and they don't know the difference so they don't complain."
 Most moms out there would probably agree that this gives Cavallari some serious bragging rights!